hashicorp/web-unified-docs/docs/decisions/adr-001-parity-with-existing-api.md

 Some specific examples of operations that are not used directly by [hashicorp/dev-portal](https://github.com/hashicorp/dev-portal):

 - `POST` and `DELETE` methods on `/api/content/...` routes
-  - These operations are used to update the content database served by our existing content API They may no longer be used at all once we've fully completed our migration.
+  - These operations are used to update the content database served by our existing content API
+  - These operations may no longer be used once we've fully completed our migration.
 - `/api/algolia` (all HTTP operations)
   - This endpoint is used indirectly by [hashicorp/dev-portal](https://github.com/hashicorp/dev-portal), as it manages the `integrations` content in our Algolia search index.
 This endpoint also manages Algolia indices used on `www.hashicorp.com`.
 - `/api/event` (all HTTP operations)